jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 You'll be given opportunities that others are excluded from.

 Unfortunately, many men don't think it's masculine to care about their appearance.
-The reality is that appearances matter so much that it's irresponsible and decidedly ***not*** masculine to not be care about how you present yourself to the world.
+The reality is that appearances matter so much that it's irresponsible and decidedly ***not*** masculine to not care about how you present yourself to the world.

 I remember when I used to use the price of good clothing as an excuse for not caring about my appearance.
 Then I figured out that working out (Which is free–no, you don't need a gym.
 Just use bodyweight exercises) makes anything look good on you.